openshift/oc-mirror/docs/usage.md

 #### Partially Disconnected
 - Publish mirror to mirror
      ```sh
-    ./bin/oc-mirror --config imageset-config.yaml --dir test docker://localhost:5000
+    oc-mirror --config imageset-config.yaml --dir test docker://localhost:5000
     ```
-## Additional Features
+### Additional Features
 - Get information on your imageset using `describe`
     ```sh
     oc-mirror describe /path/to/archives
     ```

-## Mirror to Disk
+## Mirroring Process

 During the create phase, a declarative configuration is referenced to download container images.
 Depending on the state of the workspace, the behavior of `create` will either package all downloaded images into an imageset or only the missing artifacts needed in the target environment will be packaged into an imageset.

+> **Deep Dive:** The mirroring process assigns a UUID to the created workspace (either local or remote), which is used to track instances of metadata.
+Another assigned value is the sequence number.
+This value is assigned to each imageset to ensure the contents are publish in order.
+Both of these values are stored in the produced metadata file.

 ### Running `oc-mirror` For First Time
 To create a new full imageset, use the following command with the target directory being a new, empty location and the configuration file authored referencing the config spec for the version of oc-mirror: